 Cohen-AFS1, pp. 241-242, "Chief Aderholt" (1 text)

-NOTES: For a biography of Ella May Wiggins, who was killed in 1929 at the age of 29 (very possibly at the instigation of Loray mine owner Manville Jenckes), see Greenway-AFP, pp. 244-247.
+NOTES [212 words]: For a short biography of Ella May Wiggins, who was killed in 1929 at the age of 29 (very possibly at the instigation of Loray mine owner Manville Jenckes), see Greenway-AFP, pp. 244-247.

 Doug deNatale and Glenn Hinson wrote an article, "The Southern Textile Song Tradition Reconsidered," published in Archie Green, editor, Songs about Work: Essays in Occupational Culture for Richard A. Reuss, Folklore Institute, Indiana University, 1993, p.
 78, refer to Wiggins as "the tragic martyr and song maker of the 1929 Gastonia strike."
 On p.
 79, they quote a verse of this song as an example of Wiggins' work.